mbakli/MobilityDB-AIS-Queries/README.md

-# Distributed GTFS-queries using MobilityDB and Citus
+# AIS-queries using MobilityDB and Citus